OpenNebula/docs/source/advanced_components/marketplace/market_dh.rst

 | ``<distro>``          | (Optional) image distribution.                        |
 +-----------------------+-------------------------------------------------------+

 .. warning:: OpenNebula finds out the image distribution automatically by running the container and checking ``/etc/os-release`` file.
-If the container have any access restriction (e.g any environment variable or some extra configuration is required) the image distribution must be passed as an URL parameter.
+If this information is not available inside the container the ``distro`` argument have to be used.

 For example, with the command below we will create a new image called ``nginx-dh`` based on the ``nginx`` image from DockerHub with 3GB size using ``ext4`` and the ``alpine`` tag, the image will be stored in the image DS with id 1: